East Bay Bike Path: History

-The East Bay Bike Path was originally part of the Providence, Warren and Bristol Railroad which opened in 1855 to take trains from Providence to Bristol, Rhode Island.
-The line changed hands several times through the years, eventually falling under the ownership of the New York, New Haven & Hartford railroad.
-In 1900 the line was electrified and adopted a rapid-transit model of service until 1934.
+Most of the East Bay Bike Path runs along the former right-of-way of the Providence, Warren and Bristol Railroad (also referred as the Bristol Secondary) which originally opened in 1855 between Providence and Bristol, Rhode Island.
+The 14.1 mi line was operated by the Old Colony Railroad and later the New York, New Haven & Hartford Railroad by the early 20th century.
+In 1900, the line was electrified and adopted a rapid-transit model of service until 1934.
 All passenger service was discontinued in 1937.

 In 1970, Penn Central requested ICC permission to abandon the line from Providence to Bristol.
-The Crook Point Bascule Bridge and East Side Tunnel were abandoned by Conrail in 1976; the line was now only accessible via the East Providence Branch and the East Junction Branch.
-The rest of the branch was officially abandoned by the Providence and Worcester in 1976 due to low freight demand.
-In 1981, the Rhode Island Department of Transportation briefly considered restoring passenger service to the PW&B right-of-way as a state-subsidized commuter rail line; this proposed service was precluded following the realignment of the Northeast Corridor later in the 1980s.
-Despite having been out of service by trains for 45+ years, tracks still remain along many parts of the old route as the trail in some places was constructed beside the right-of-way, rather than on top.
+The Crook Point Bascule Bridge and East Side Tunnel were abandoned by Conrail in 1976 which further limited access to the remainder of the Bristol Secondary; the line would only be accessible via the East Providence Branch and the East Junction Branch.
+The rest of the line was abandoned in sections by the Providence and Worcester in 1976 due to low freight demand.
+In 1981, the Rhode Island Department of Transportation briefly considered restoring passenger service to the Bristol Secondary right-of-way as a state-subsidized commuter rail line; however, this proposed service was precluded following the realignment of the Northeast Corridor later in the 1980s.
+In the present day, visible stretches of abandoned trackage run adjacent to the East Bay Bike Path.

+Construction

-The plan for Rhode Island's first major bike path was approved in April 1983 by Governor Edward DiPrete.
-It was built between 1987 and 1992, following the abandoned rail bed of the Providence, Warren and Bristol Railroad.
-The property was acquired and constructed in four phases:
+Conversion of the Bristol Secondary into Rhode Island's first major shared-use path was approved in April 1983 by Governor Edward DiPrete.
+The path was constructed between 1987 and 1992 on the former railbed of the Bristol Secondary between East Providence and Bristol.
+The bikeway was constructed in four phases: